Caramelized Onion and Red Potato Cheesy Gratin Recipe

 Directions

-- Caramelize the onions: Melt 4 tablespoons of the butter in a large skillet over medium.
+1. Caramelize the onions: Melt 4 tablespoons of the butter in a large skillet over medium heat.
 Add the onions and a pinch of salt.
 Cook, stirring occasionally, until soft and translucent, 5 minutes.
-Continue cooking and stirring an additional 45 minutes, until the onions are dark golden.
+Continue cooking and stirring an additional 25 minutes, until the onions are dark golden.
 You may need to add a few tablespoons of water here and there to help loosen some of that good color from the bottom of the skillet and allow the onions to really soften.
 Once they’re dark golden brown, remove them from the heat and set aside.